Blue-Crowned Hanging Parrot

-The blue-crowned hanging parrot, or scientifically named as Loriculus galgulus) is a small green parrot found in forested lowlands in southern Myanmar, Thailand, Malaysia, Singapore and Sumatra, Java and Borneo region of Indonesia.
-In Malay, it is known as “serindit”.
+Scientifically, this parrot is named as Loriculus galgulus.
+Blue-crowned hanging parrot is a small green parrot found in forested lowlands in southern Myanmar, Thailand, Malaysia, Singapore and Sumatra, Java and Borneo region of Indonesia.
+“Serindit” is another name for this parrot in Malay language.

 It is registered in the least concern category for the parrot species as they are the common to very common in localities.
 The species has differences in features depending on their gender and maturity.